 Knowing the law is one thing.
 Knowing the community is an entirely different matter.
 Only one firm has represented Jasper and the surrounding region for almost a century, in every kind of case, in every kind of situation, with only one kind of approach.

 We are Jackson, Fikes & Brakefield.
 We represent individuals and businesses alike.
 More importantly, we represent your interests whether in settlement or in a courtroom anywhere in the state.
-Rate A+ by Martindale Hubbell, we are committed to effective and efficient client service regardless of what your needs might be.
+Rated A+ by Martindale Hubbell, we are committed to effective and efficient client service regardless of what your needs might be.
 When settlement is not an option, we have the necessary trial experience you can count on.

 While we represent every kind of client, we stand for our community as well, serving in churches, charitable organizations, and even on a local volunteer fire department.
 To us, it’s further evidence of our passion for doing what is right, both on the job and off.